Plomo Mummy: Scientific examinations

 When the mummy was originally discovered in 1954, limited examinations were made to the body due to the time period.
 Roentgenograms (X-ray images) were performed in order to examine the mummy's skeleton, and a coprolite analysis was made.
-In 1982, after the mummy was displayed in the glass freezer, some cracks were found in the epidermis of one of the mummy's hands.
-The International Heritage Branch of UNESCO was contacted and asked to come in order to perform more examinations.
-A six-week-long study was performed on the mummy in order to learn more about its remains.
-New X-ray images were taken, and along with dental and calcification examinations it was determined that when the boy was sacrificed he had been around eight years old.
-It was also determined that the skeleton showed no signs of trauma, and the organs were intact.
-The epidermis was hard, but the bottom layers were still soft.
 It was decided that the skin would be left intact and a biopsy of the organs would not be made, in order to protect the inner layers against microorganisms that might damage the well-preserved mummy.
-Electron microscopic studies done on verrucae of the boy's hand showed viruses, which were the first viruses found on an ancient mummy.